An interview with Julie Springer, CMO, TransUnion

 Arguably one of the most challenging choices senior marketers make is the hiring of external partners.
 Agency of Record reviews are legendary for their level of angst and activity, on all sides.
 But other key partner choices, particularly in this increasingly post-AOR world, are equally important and challenging.

-Rachel Klein: When you have to rebrand a company, what are the key criteria that you’re looking for in a partner?
+Avenue: When you have to rebrand a company, what are the key criteria that you’re looking for in a partner?

 Julie Springer: I’ve been through rebranding a couple of times, and I’ve found that the company you choose to work with is probably the most important aspect of your project, at least the early stages of the process.